Be prepared to take part in a process of inquiry, by both contributing to it and by using scientific knowledge to solve current problems.

 Start your unlimited journey today.

-Research Scientists plan and carry out experiments, analyse results and data, present your findings in scientific journals, carry out fieldwork, develop new products or apply new discoveries, test materials and teach and lecture.
+Research Scientists plan and carry out experiments, analyse results and data, carry out fieldwork, develop new products or apply new discoveries and teach at universities.

 Apply now and start your unlimited journey.